lsztzp/Pathformer3D/README.md

-# Pathformer3D: A 3D Scanpath Transformer for 360° Images"
+# Pathformer3D: A 3D Scanpath Transformer for 360° Images

 You can find the preprint on [[arXiv](https://arxiv.org/abs/2407.10563)]